Hybrid Search: Combining Keyword and Vector Search for Better Retrieval

 Future Directions

-- Learned sparse representations: Neural models that generate sparse keyword-like vectors for better fusion.
+- Learned sparse representations: Neural models (like SPLADE) generate sparse, keyword-like vectors that bridge BM25 and dense retrieval.

-- Contextual re-ranking: Using LLMs to rerank hybrid search results based on query context.
+- Contextual re-ranking: Using a cross-encoder LLM to re-rank hybrid results based on query context for even higher precision.

-- Multi-vector search: Combining multiple embedding models with BM25 for even more robust retrieval.
+- Multi-vector search: Combining multiple embedding models with BM25 for even more robust retrieval coverage.

 Conclusion